Unboxed-Software/solana-course/content/token22-on-chain.md

 * Each user will have a state account created for each pool they stake in.
 This state account will keep track of how many tokens they have staked in this pool, when they last staked, etc.
 * Users will be minted staking reward tokens upon unstaking.
 There is no separate claim process required.
 * We'll determine a user's staking rewards using a simple algorithm.
-* The program will accept both `Token Program` and `Token Extension Program` accounts.
+* The program will accept both `Token Program` and `Token Extensions Program` accounts.

 The program will have four instructions: `init_pool`, `init_stake_entry`, `stake`, `unstake`.